RedHatOfficial/ansible-role-redhat_satellite6_installation/README.md

 You will need ansible and all the required subscriptions for RHEL 7 and Satellite 6.

-* Disk Partitioning to support Satellite Directions
+* Disk Partitioning to support Satellite Directories.
+Refer to installation guide.
-..
-Test
 * DNS
 * NTP
+* satellite_deployment_manifest_path variable defined
+* Satellite Manifest file is hosted on the Ansible Bastion or available via HTTP or FTP somewhere in the environment.

 Role Variables
 --------------

-All variables are in files located in ./vars and are imported with specifics tasks.
+All variables are in files located in defaults/main.yml
-But to be open for others we decided specify only related variables there and all mandatory variables you have to specify in playbook vars or pass in extra vars parameter.

-You can check default vars located in ./defaults/main.yml, where we specify these variables you have to specify in your var file and overwrite them, otherwise this role won't work properly.

 Dependencies